An award-winning bestselling author of nonfiction published with six international publishers.

 Matthew Hodge is an award-winning composer, bestselling author, and professor currently based in Raleigh, North Carolina.

-Hodge has worked with artists who have performed in several Broadway shows and singers previously seen on FOX's American Idol and NBC's The Sing-Off.
-Additionally, his contemporary vocal arrangements have been performed by over 600 schools, universities, and singing groups in all 50 states and in 31 countries spanning five continents (recent clients include Harvard University and the prestigious London Contemporary Voices).
-He is a professional composer/arranger for a cappella vocal groups (), having serviced hundreds of a cappella clients.
-Videos of singing groups performing Hodge's acappella arrangements have earned millions of views on Youtube.
+As a composer, Matthew has worked with Emmy, Grammy, and Tony Award winners around the country.
+He has worked on award-winning projects that have received praise from The New York Times, Variety, The Huffington Post, Radio Disney, The Advocate, MSN News, and FOX News.
+His credits include international television, feature films, theatre, video games, podcasts, commercials, and celebrity events.
+His music has been heard on NETFLIX, HULU, FOX, APPLE, AMAZON, PBS, and MUNDOFOX.
+Additionally, his contemporary vocal arrangements have been performed by hundreds of schools, universities, and singing groups in all 50 states and in over 30 countries spanning six continents (recent clients include Harvard University and the prestigious London Contemporary Voices).
+He is a professional composer/arranger for a cappella vocal groups (www.acappella-songs.com), having serviced hundreds of a cappella clients.
+Videos of singers performing Matthew's a cappella arrangements have collectively earned over 50 million views on Youtube.